-ARTHR grows beyond 200 ms. For example, as we increased the concurrent user population to 1024, the ARTHR rises significantly and, finally, it soars to 1205 ms. The red line on the graph shows the elevated HTTP response latency.
-A red horizontal line at 200 ms shows the threshold of the HTTP response latency of web service on Azure cloud.
+Figure 8 shows the measurement for the ARTHR under different-sized groups of concurrent users.
+As expected, from the initial results it is clear that the ARTHR degrades as the number of users accessing the service increase.
+We observed that the ARTHR stayed below 200ms for a user population below 93.
+However, as the concurrent users' workload was increased to 93 or above, the ARTHR grows beyond 200ms.
+For example, as we increased the concurrent user population to 1024, the ARTHR rises significantly and finally it soars to 1205ms.
+The red line on the graph shows the elevated HTTP response latency.
+A red horizontal line at 200ms shows the threshold of the HTTP response latency of web service on Azure cloud.
 That means our e-Health applications with its current Azure configuration (single instance) provide the best QoS in terms of ARTHR for the web service and database query when we keep the concurrent user below than 93.
 We believe that our applications can be scaled for much larger population of users via implementation of an autonomic application provisioning technique, which will adapt to the increase or decrease in workload by dynamically scaling the number of instances of the application components.
 We intend to investigate this aspect in our future work.